ai-pipestream/pipestream-quarkus-extensions/pipestream-quarkus-devservices/README.md

 The extension will:
 - Extract the Docker Compose file to `${user.home}/.pipeline/compose-devservices.yml`
-- Start all shared infrastructure services (MySQL, Consul, Kafka, etc.)
+- Start all shared infrastructure services (PostgreSQL, Consul, Kafka, etc.)
 - Your application will connect to these services automatically

 ## How It Works